andrastantos/brew/docs/cpu/isa_detail_ext_groups.rst

 The result type is determined by TYPE_B.

-If :code:`$rA` is a vector type with a lane-count lower than that of TYPE_B, lanes indices are circularly addressed.
+If :code:`$rA` is a vector type with a lane-count lower than that of TYPE_B, lanes are circularly addressed.
 If :code:`rA` is a scalar type, its value is reused for each lane.
 If TYPE_B denotes a scalar type, while :code:`$rA` is of a vector type, only the first lane of :code:`$rA` is considered.

 For vector results, each lane of :code:`$rD` is assigned to the corresponding lane in :code:`$rA`, converted to the result lane type.
 This includes conversion between scalar types, which involves potential sign- or zero-extension as well as truncation and saturation; between floating-point types, which involves adjustment of both exponent and mantissa precisions; as well as conversion between floating and fixed point types.